 Our board may generally issue shares of common stock to pay for debt or services, without further approval by our shareholders based upon such factors as our board of directors may deem relevant at that time.
 For the past three years and for the six months ended September 30, 2005, we issued a total of 2,306,103 shares for debt to reduce our obligations.
-The average price discount of common stock issued for debt in this period, weighted by the number of shares issued for debt in such period was 32.9%, 32%, 47.4% and 53.4% for the years ended 2003, 2004, 2005 and we issued no common stock for debt reduction for the six month period ended September 30, 2005.
+The average price discount of common stock issued for debt in this period, weighted by the number of shares issued for debt in such period was 32%, 47.4% and 53.4% for the years ended 2003, 2004, 2005 and we issued no common stock for debt reduction for the six month period ended September 30, 2005.
 For the past three years and for the six months ended September 30, 2005, we issued a total of 3,645,101 shares in payment for services.
 The average price discount of common stock issued for services for services in this period, weighted by the number of shares issued for services in such period was 43.9%, 55.4%, 46.3% and 12.20% for the years ended 2003, 2004, 2005 and the six months ended September 30, 2005, respectively.
 It is likely that we will issue additional securities to pay for services and reduce debt in the future.
 We cannot give you any assurance that we will not issue additional shares of common stock under circumstances we may deem appropriate at the time.

-THE SALE OF OUR COMMON STOCK TO FUSION CAPITAL MAY CAUSE DILUTION AND THE SALE OF THE SHARES OF COMMON STOCK ACQUIRED BY FUSION CAPITAL COULD CAUSE THE PRICE OF OUR COMMON STOCK TO DECLINE.
+THE SALE OF OUR COMMON STOCK UNDERLYING THE PROMISSORY NOTES AND WARRANTS OWNED BY THE SELLING SHAREHOLDERS MAY CAUSE DILUTION AND THE SALE OF THE SHARES OF COMMON STOCK ACQUIRED BY SELLING SHAREHOLDERS COULD CAUSE THE PRICE OF OUR COMMON STOCK TO DECLINE.

-The purchase price for the common stock to be issued to Fusion Capital pursuant to the common stock purchase agreement will fluctuate based on the price of our common stock.
-All shares in this offering are freely tradable.
-Fusion Capital may sell none, some or all of the shares of common stock purchased from us at any time.
-We expect that the shares offered by this prospectus will be sold over a period of up to 30 months from December 7, 2004.
 Depending upon market liquidity at the time, a sale of shares under this offering at any given time could cause the trading price of our common stock to decline.
 The sale of a substantial number of shares of our common stock under this offering, or anticipation of such sales, could make it more difficult for us to sell equity or equity-related securities in the future at a time and at a price that we might otherwise wish to effect sales.